idleberg/php-wordpress-vite-assets/README.md

 $viteAssets->addAction($entrypoints, $priorities);
 ```

-:warning: For plugins built with Vite, you will likely have to change the default action to `admin_head`
+:warning: For WordPress plugins built with Vite, you will likely have to change the default action to `admin_head`

 #### `getScriptTag`